tonioloewald/bindinator.js/docs/react.md

 bindings from being unnecessarily called (if something is bound to `path.to.foo(path.to.bar, path.to.baz))`, `b8r` won't call `foo` if `bar` and `baz` haven't changed since it last called `foo`.

+### Why no form?

+An earlier version of the `b8r` example used a `<form>` simply to mirror what the React example does.

+The form allows the user to hit "enter" to "submit" the form (saving an event handler?) but really `<form>` elements have a bunch of behavior dating back to before Web 2.0 that aren't really desireable, e.g. by default, submitting a form reloads the page…

 ### A final aside on sub-components…

 The entire ToDo "app" has been encapsulated as a single component